illubaby/Gloria_Website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# About this template
+Initial File and Start Point
+Initial File: The initial file that Next.js looks for is pages/_app.tsx.
+This file can be used to initialize pages and provide a common layout or context providers.
+Start Point: The pages/index.tsx file is the entry point for the home page.
+However, in this project, it seems like the page.tsx file is being used as the entry point for the home page.